 Use auto-instrumented JMS application that will generate end to end linked traces (publisher – broker – receiver traces)

 Upon successful completion of this Code Labs, we encourage you to experiment with distributed tracing and the environment provided to see how it fits with your use case(s).
 This can include other message sources, Open Telemetry exporters, and telemetry analysis tools.
-Please note that as an Demo feature using a standard broker edition release there are some restrictions.
+Please note that as a Demo feature using a standard broker edition release there are some restrictions.

 Limitations and caveats